 08 of 31

 If you’re a cat owner, you know every day with your feline friend is basically International Cat Day.
-Sometimes cats can be fussy and sometimes they poop in the wrong places, but the joy of cat ownership makes it all worth it.
-Give your kitty a little extra love today (as if it's even possible!) and treat her with a new toy, a little bit of catnip, or some tasty treats.Continue to 9 of 31 below.
+Sometimes cats can be fussy, and sometimes they poop in the wrong places.
+But the joy of cat ownership makes it all worth it.
+Give your kitty a little extra love today.
+Spoil it with a new toy, a bit of catnip, or some tasty treats.Continue to 9 of 31 below.

 09 of 31